akyriakop/SQL-Project---Udiddit-social-platform/README.md

      iv.If a topic gets deleted, all the posts associated with it should be automatically deleted too.

-   v.
-If the user who created the post gets deleted, then the post will remain, but it will become dissociated from that user.
+     v.If the user who created the post gets deleted, then the post will remain, but it will become dissociated from that user.

   d.
 Allow registered users to comment on existing posts: